2024 Connecticut House of Representatives election: District 148

 Incumbent one-term Democratic state representative Anabel Figueroa ran for re-election against Jonathan Jacobson, a member of the Stamford Board of Representatives.

 Figueroa faced criticism for some of her socially conservative stances, including her opposition to abortion.
 She later gained controversy for anti-semetic remarks she made about her opponent, stating "The Hispanic vote is going to determine on August 13th who will win to represent or who will continue to represent you.
-We cannot permit a person who is of Jewish origin, to represent our community.", in reference to Jacobson, who is Jewish.
+We cannot permit a person who is of Jewish origin, to represent our community.", in reference to Jonathan Jacobson, who is Jewish.
 Jacobson went on to easily beat Figueroa.